-Are you looking to ditch the low-paid writing gigs and move up to lucrative freelance writing work?
+Are you looking to ditch the low-paid writing gigs and finally learn how to make money writing by moving up to lucrative freelance writing work?
 About five years ago, I was that writer.

 I’d spent 12 years as a staff journalist, was freelancing for regional and national magazines and trade publications.
 I was doing OK, but I was looking to grow my income.

 I had the dim sense that businesses paid well for copywriting, but I didn’t know squat about how that worked.

 One major negative: As a reporter, I’d come to view marketing writing as nothing less than the Dark Side of the Force.
 Eeew!
 Didn’t those writers have to take a shower after they wrote that crap?
 I couldn’t imagine myself as a business writer.

 Then, I got a chance to do a little business writing and made a discovery: It was fun!
 And paid great.

 That was the beginning of a whole new phase of my career.
 The first year I had a big business client, I earned so much more, I was able to take my family of five on an Alaska cruise.
 My eyes were opened to how the well-heeled freelance writers lived.

 In the past few years, I’ve written for several Fortune 500 companies, loved every minute of it, and never felt dirty once.
 I quickly raised my rates from around $65 an hour and was soon billing at $95 an hour.

 Here are some tips out of my break-in experience on how to get going as a business writer:

 My first client was a bootstrapping local startup that I’d covered once as a reporter.
 I knew how their call-center software business worked, and they wanted me to write blog posts and articles for their website.